Newgate Prison: History

 The prison was destroyed in the Great Fire of London in 1666, and was rebuilt in 1672 by Sir Christopher Wren.
 In 1752, a windmill was built on top of the prison by Stephen Hales in an effort to provide ventilation.

-In 1769, construction was begun by the King's Master Mason, John Deval, to enlarge the prison and add a new sessions house.
+In 1769, construction was begun by the King's Master Mason, John Deval, to enlarge the prison and add a new "Old Bailey" sessions house.
 Parliament granted £50,000 (~£9.3 million in 2020 terms) towards the cost, and the City of London provided land measuring 1600 ft by 50 ft.
 The work followed the designs of George Dance the Younger.
 The new prison was constructed to an architecture terrible design intended to discourage law-breaking.
 The building was laid out around a central courtyard, and was divided into two sections: a "Common" area for poor prisoners and a "State area" for those able to afford more comfortable accommodation.

 Construction of the second Newgate Prison was almost finished when it was stormed by a mob during the Gordon riots in June 1780.
 The building was gutted by fire, and the walls were badly damaged; the cost of repairs was estimated at £30,000 (~£5.6 million in 2020 terms).
 Dance's new prison was finally completed in 1782.

 During the early 19th century, the prison attracted the attention of the social reformer Elizabeth Fry.
 She was particularly concerned at the conditions in which female prisoners (and their children) were held.
 After she presented evidence to the House of Commons improvements were made.

 The prison closed in 1902, and was demolished in 1903.